'Reluctant Psychonaut' Michael Pollan Embraces 'New Science' Of Psychedelics

 GROSS: ...Successfully in a way that other people could reproduce the same results?

 POLLAN: Yeah.
-So there have been - there's a couple research groups around the country.
+There's a couple research groups around the country.
 The most prominent are at Johns Hopkins and NYU.
-Imperial College in London is doing really good work, and so is UCLA - a psychiatrist at UCLA.
+Imperial College in London is doing really good work.
+And so is UCLA - a psychiatrist at UCLA.
 They have taken this - the therapeutic drug trials of psychedelics through what's called phase two.
 Drugs basically pass through three phases - a small pilot study to make sure they're safe called phase one.
 Phase two is a slightly bigger group to see if they're effective.
 And then phase three is a much larger trial to make sure what you saw in phase two is real.

 Now, it's important to be cautious about this because it is just a phase two trial.
 It's only 80 people in two labs.
 But the results were encouraging enough that the FDA is going to let them go on to phase three.
 So we may know a lot more in a couple years whether this is - whether this effect is as powerful as it appears to be right now.